HOTELS

 Temuco & Conguillio National Park

-Pucon and The Llaima Volcano
+Pucon and The Villarrica Volcano

-Southern Lake District: Puerto Montt
+Southern Lake District: Puerto Varas

 The southern Lake District is anchored by Puerto Montt, the principal port on the Bay of Ancud.
 Just north of Puerto Montt is Chile’s second largest lake—Llanquihue, a 330-square-mile mirror reflecting three majestic volcanoes: Volcan Osorno, Calbuco, and Tronador.
+Puerto Varas sits on the shores of Lake Llanquihue and is known for its boutique hotels and lakeside dining.
+Outdoor activities include kayaking, fly fishing, hiking in nearby parks like Vicente Pérez Rosales, and excursions to Chiloé Island.

 Our Favorite Hotels